 How To Start Crypto Mining

 This step-by-step guide is designed to help newcomers get started, much like a crypto mining for dummies tutorial.
-The guide explains what hardware you will need, the best software providers and where to find other helpful pointers.
+The guide explains what hardware you will need, the best software providers and other ways you can earn crypto.

 Buy Appropriate Computer Hardware